plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 I have to thank Dylan Beale and Steve Clark for their insights into the game.
 I did not feature every single quote they gave me in this article, but I learned a lot from their openness.
 They’re the first Game Boy developers I talked to, and I could never have hoped for a better duo.
 Thank you guys.

 I guess I also have to thank them for making *Warlocked*!
 This game is such a wonderful curiosity, and it couldn’t have happened without all the developers’ sheer force of will.
 They made an RTS on Game Boy Color.
 And it’s not bad, far from it.
 You owe it to yourself to play it, it’s essential.
+Those guys shot for the moon and they actually succeeded!

 {% include figure.html type="gb" %}